nodedock/nodedock/docs/README.md

 #### Additional Notes

-- You may run laradock with or without docker-sync at any time using with the same `.env` and `docker-compose.yml`, because the configuration is overridden automatically when docker-sync is used.
+- You may run nodedock with or without docker-sync at any time using with the same `.env` and `docker-compose.yml`, because the configuration is overridden automatically when docker-sync is used.
 - You may inspect the `sync.sh` script to learn each of the commands and even add custom ones.
-- If a container cannot access the files on docker-sync, you may need to set a user on the Dockerfile of that container with an id of 1000 (this is the UID that nginx and php-fpm have configured on laradock).
+- If a container cannot access the files on docker-sync, you may need to set a user on the Dockerfile of that container with an id of 1000 (this is the UID that nginx and node have configured on nodedock).
 Alternatively, you may change the permissions to 777, but this is **not** recommended.

 Visit the [docker-sync documentation](https://github.com/EugenMayer/docker-sync/wiki) for more details.